dsp-uga/Emma-p2/README.md

 b.
 Use of Collect: collecting the data at the right time helped a lot to reduce the executor memory overload issues.
 c.
 Storing the data on the memory and disk: This option helped to process the data offline.
 d.
 Repartitioning: Repartitioning RDDs were the final weapon, which helped us to remove all the memory overhead issues.
 Repartitioning RDD to 500 partition, helped to cope up with frequent memory failiours.

-TODO: Prajay, Hiten : to add something if any.

 # CodeBase:
 1. Datafiles: There are two sets of data files.